nicholsonjohnc/dsi-optimization/README.md

 Run the deterministic newsvendor problem defined for you in newsvendor.py.

+Try to understand the objective_deterministic, model_deterministic, and solve_deterministic methods in the Newsvendor class.
+Reference the [Pyomo Documentation](https://software.sandia.gov/downloads/pub/coopr/CooprGettingStarted.html).

 ## Step 3 - Formulate and Solve Stochastic Newsvendor

 Pernod Ricard needs to choose how many bottles of Kahlua Peppermint Mocha 750 ml, q, to make to minimize expected cost, 𝔼(C(q, D)), given uncertain demand, D = [(5400, 0.1), (7800, 0.4), (8200, 0.5)], at the beginning of the holiday season.
 Pernod Ricard sells Kahlua Peppermint Mocha 750 ml at price, p = 15.99, and they make Kahlua Peppermint Mocha 750 ml at cost, c = 7.99.
 Bottles not sold during the holidays get marked down and eventually sell for salvage value, s = 6.99.